alkindli/alkindli/README.md

     👋 Hi, I’m @Nick B.  2025 JUne !
-Nigger brains, say what!?
 Yes.
 Black brains!
 Now they walk with hands in pockets.

     👀 I’m interested in ...
 Style